azsry/phasmophobia_mechanics/README.md

 - Ghosts cannot enter hunting phase during this time, but will instead be sent straight to their favourite room.
 - "Hunting phase" starts immediately after setup phase, but this merely means regular phase, and not a true hunting phase
+- Entering a recognised phrase into a Ouija Board has a 1-in-3 chance of ending setup phase
+-
 ### Idle
 All ghosts have an idle timer of 2-6 seconds, set when they return to an idle state